“The new job of art is to sit on the wall and get more expensive” ‒ Robert Hughes

 The power held by esteemed collections is that over time fewer paragraphs tend to talk about works that aren’t influentially collected (either by respected collectors, galleries or more famous artists), conspicuously resold or displaying some inspirational innovation.
 However, with a broadening base of artistic collection this might be about to change.

-Zohar Elhanani is the CEO of MutualArt, an online art resource that claims over 500,000 members, who receive sales and exhibition information on 300,000 artists and 17,000 venues.
+Zohar Elhanani is the CEO of MutualArt, an art information platform that claims over 500,000 members, who receive sales and exhibition information on 300,000 artists and 17,000 venues.
 The aim of the resource is to make widely available sales figures for artists and works in an easily digestible manner.
 Increasingly, a broader cohort of collectors are purchasing art; how this will affect the existing system in terms of both value and worth remains to be seen.
 Emblematic of MutualArt’s vision is Elhanani’s own observations on collecting as well as his background in blue-chip business.